tomchang25/whisper-auto-transcribe/README.md

 <!-- Limitation -->
 ## Limitation

-There are currently several restrictions on this project.
+Currently, there are several restrictions on this project.

 1. GPU acceleration only works on CUDA environment.
 2. File time should not exceed 30 min, because of the performance problem.